ashleyag/EC601HW2/README.md

 This is a repository of my project for homework 2 in EC601.
 This is going to be my first attempt at creating an iOS application, following which;
 I will also be creating an application that will incorporate Firebase's FriendlyPix feature.

+The first iOS app will the FoodTracker App from the Apple Developer website tutorial.